ShivankKhullar/TDD-game-of-life/README.md

 ## Why This Project?

 I embarked on this personal project to delve deeper into the world of Test Driven Development (TDD) and to explore the capabilities of React for visualization.
 TDD is a software development process where you write tests for your code before writing the actual code.
 This project served as a practical exercise to understand the nuances and benefits of TDD.

+## Test Driven Development (TDD)

+Test Driven Development (TDD) is a software development approach in which tests are written before the actual code.
+The process involves three main steps:

+1. **Red**: Write a failing test.
+This ensures that the test is valid and checks for the desired functionality.
+2. **Green**: Write the minimum amount of code to make the test pass.
+This ensures that the code works as expected.
+3. **Refactor**: Clean up the code while ensuring that the tests still pass.
+This step improves the code quality without affecting its behaviour.

+The cycle of writing a test, making it pass, and then refactoring is repeated for every new feature or functionality.
+This approach ensures that the codebase is robust, with tests covering all the functionalities.
+It also promotes cleaner and more modular code, as developers are focused on one functionality at a time.

+TDD offers several benefits:

+- **Early Bug Detection**: Bugs are identified early in the development process, making them easier and cheaper to fix.
+- **Improved Code Quality**: With a focus on writing tests first, the code is often more modular and maintainable.
+- **Documentation**: Tests serve as a form of documentation, showing how the code is intended to be used.
+- **Confidence**: Having a suite of tests provides confidence when making changes or adding new features, ensuring that existing functionalities are not broken.

+Learn More About Test Driven Development [here](https://en.wikipedia.org/wiki/Test-driven_development).

 ## Importance of Writing Tests